-The Confederated Tribes of Grand Ronde’s annual Pow Wow is a colorful event featuring the culture of competitive dancing, powerful drums, and fried bread.
+The Confederated Tribes of Grand Ronde’s annual Native American Pow Wow is a colorful event featuring the culture of competitive dancing, powerful drums, and fried bread.
 All the makings of a perfect afternoon.

 The festivities take place in the town of Grande Ronde and cost a whopping one dollar donation for entrance.
 I will gladly sacrifice a quarter of my Starbucks cappuccino to participate in a memorable event that exhibits an unknown culture.

 I would actually sacrifice more than that.
 And we did.

 Even in the parking lot, we were immediately struck by dozens of people dressed in the traditional colorful garb.
 The dress was elaborate and exquisite.
 It made my typical black attire look drab in comparison.
 And the children were absolutely precious.

 A large centered tent was where all the major action happened, namely the dancing which included a fierce competition in the the fancy feather and shawl dance.

 Many of the Native American dances rival the passion of the flamenco in Barcelona.

 You are mesmerized by their speed, intensity and the expressions on their faces.
 And it is just one more shimmy that I will probably never master.